 Fujimaki Sensei, Irie Sensei, Mori Sensei, Katsurada Sensei were uchi-deshi’s at the same time with me.
 We shared a lot of hours together.

-You’re a 6th Dan Hombu Dojo Shihan now.
-What are your lessons schedule?
+You’re a 6th Dan Shihan now.
+What’s your lesson schedule in the Hombu now?

 How does the Hombu change since you joined?

-Yes, these are different times now.
+Times are diffirent now.
 I think Hombu is pretty much the same and changes are mostly about the people that are attending.
 They are having all those devices like phones and tablets and do not like to do the exercises as it was before.
 Intellectual jobs are kind of over the physical activity now.

 What are the Aikido goals you have these days?